-Flying to the Super Bowl can be an expensive endeavor, which is true for flying anywhere these days.
+Flying to the Super Bowl can be an expensive endeavour, which is true for flying anywhere these days.
 Most of it is common sense, but there are a few tips that can help you find the best deals too.
 It is hard to say how much your ticket will cost, depending on where you are flying from, but you can expect to pay hundreds of dollars on the low end and thousands on the high end, depending on how you play your cards.

 It is true that airlines will jack up prices to the Super Bowl location each year as game day gets closer and closer.
 It is also true that certain airlines will add extra flights just to accommodate the enormous demand to get in the gates of the chosen city/stadium.
 Everyone is looking for their piece of the Super Bowl pie profit.

 How can you dodge outrageous flight fees?
 Quite simply, plan ahead.
 Last minute deals are available, sure, but it is also very risky.
 You are better off buying a ticket sooner rather than later.
 As early as you can nab that flight, get it.
 Super bowl venues are listed a few years in advance.
 If you want the least expensive ticket you can get, think about trying to buy it six to eight months ahead of time.
 Sure, you will not have a clue who will be in the Super Bowl that year, but at least you will get there in an affordable way – and who knows, you might be able to get the Super Bowl flight ticket which you can transfer off, and resell that bad boy for a big profit – in case you dislike the football teams playing it.